josephabbudd-web/kickfyne/README.md

 ![The new application's default opening screen.](/images/kickfyne_helloworld_screen.png)

-I will remove the **HelloWorld** screen afater I create my real opening screen.
+I will remove the **HelloWorld** screen after I create my real opening screen.

 ### Add a simple screen to Edit a contact.